bhollands/ANN-with_PSO/src/Readme.txt

-This project was developed for F20BC class at Heriot-Watt University by Bernard Hollands and Abbie Prescott

 This is a Feed forward Multi-Layer Perceptron neural network optimised using Particel Swarm Optimisation for solving mathematical functions with the option of changing the activation function.